srid/neuron/guide/markdown.md

 # Zettel Markdown

-Zettel files are written in Markdown[^other], per the [CommonMark](https://commonmark.org/) specification.
+Zettel files are written in Markdown[^other], per [CommonMark](https://commonmark.org/) as well as [GFM](https://github.github.com/gfm/) specifications.
 Neuron uses [commonmark-hs](https://github.com/jgm/commonmark-hs) to parse them into the [Pandoc AST](https://pandoc.org/using-the-pandoc-api.html), as well as provides an extention on top to handle zettel links.

 * [[[linking]]]
 * [[[tags]]]